huggingface/transformers/examples/research_projects/codeparrot/README.md

 - filtering files with mean line length > 100
 - fraction of alphanumeric characters < 0.25
 - containing the word "auto-generated" or similar in the first 5 lines

-- filtering files with ratio between number of characters and number of tokens after tokenization < 1.5 (the average ratio is 3.6)
 - filtering with a probability of 0.7 of files with a mention of "test file" or "configuration file" or similar in the first 5 lines
-- filtering with a probability of 0.7 of short and medium sized files that mention the words "test " or "config" more than 4 times
+- filtering with a probability of 0.7 of files with high occurence of the keywords "test " or "config"
 - filtering with a probability of 0.7  of files without a mention of the keywords `def` , `for`, `while`  and `class`
 - filtering files that use the assignment operator `=` less than 5 times
+- filtering files with ratio between number of characters and number of tokens after tokenization < 1.5 (the average ratio is 3.6)

 The script to process the full dataset can be found in `scripts/preprocessing.py`.
 Executing the script on 16 vCPUs takes roughly 3h and removes 70% of the original dataset.
-The cleaned [train](https://huggingface.co/datasets/lvwerra/codeparrot-clean-train) and [validation](https://huggingface.co/datasets/lvwerra/codeparrot-clean-valid) splits are also available on the Hub if you want to skip this step or use the data for another project.
+The cleaned [train](https://huggingface.co/datasets/loubnabnl/codeparrot-clean-train-new) and [validation](https://huggingface.co/datasets/loubnabnl/codeparrot-clean-valid-new) splits are also available on the Hub if you want to skip this step or use the data for another project.

 To execute the preprocessing run the following command:
 ```bash